CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 I'll be making it a habit to respond immediately to emails received between 9am-5pm, except when I'll otherwise be in a meeting, lecture, etc. Any emails outside of those times will be answered as I can or potentially the next morning at 9am, so try to make sure to email me prior to 5pm.

 I will routinely communicate with the class via announcements on the Piazza board.
-Make sure the email you use on Piazza is one you routinely check in case there is an important announcement.
+Make sure your email on Moodle that is integrated into Piazza is one you check regularly so that you don't miss any of these communications.

-Make sure you have a Piazza account, you will not receive the class e-mails and may miss important information about the class if your account wasn't created.
+Make sure you have a Moodle account and that you can access Piazza from the class page, you will not receive the class e-mails and may miss important information about the class if your account wasn't created.

 If you drop the class, you should be able to un-enroll from Moodle/Piazza to stop receiving messages.
 Let me know if you drop the class and still get e-mail.